kennywong524/chronollm/README.md

 # Do Large Language Models Understand Chronology?

-This repository contains code and data for reproducing the experiments described in "Do Large Language Models Understand Chronology?" presented at AAAI-26 (AAAI 2026 Student Abstract).
+This repository contains code and data for reproducing the experiments described in "Do Large Language Models Understand Chronology?" presented at AAAI-26
 **⚠️ Note: This repository is currently under active development and is not yet finalized.
 The code and documentation may be subject to changes.**

 ## Overview